yuchong-zhang/object-detection-hoop_and_ball/README.md

 # object-detection-hoop_and_ball
+In this project I use the <a href='https://github.com/tensorflow/models/tree/master/research/object_detection'>tensorflow object detection API</a> to build a model to detect hoop and ball from pictures.
+I give lots of credit to <a href='https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/'>this tutorial</a>, which gives step-by-step instructions to build a model to detect mac-n-cheese.
+In my case, I only used 9 images for training and 4 images for testing while still getting some reasonable results.
+One can easily get a more accurate model by training with more samples.

+Step-by-Step instructions:

 1. Collect images that contain your object
 2. Annotate/label the images, with LabelImg(https://github.com/tzutalin/labelImg).
 This process is basically drawing boxes around your object(s) in an image.
 The label program automatically will create an XML file that describes the object(s) in the pictures. using